ucsc/site-specialevents/source/_events/founders/index.md

 ---
-title: Founders Celebrations
+title: Founders Celebration
-description: We will take this moment to celebrate alumni and faculty who exemplify the best of UC Santa Cruz.
+description: "A celebration of the alumni and faculty who exemplify the best of UC Santa Cruz."
 category: Signature
 layout: full-page